chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/grafx-genie/index.md

 ## Example

 You have a retail template.
-A variable field allows the users of the template to enter a discount percentage.
+A template variable field allows the users of the template to enter a discount percentage.
 When the discount drops below — let's say — 30%, you (as a template designer) want to show an extra asset, to hi-light the steep discount.

 ![image](template.png)

-A variable makes sure a user can change the discount.
+A template variable makes sure a user can change the discount.

 ![image](variable.png)

-Now, let's make an action, that will be triggerd with a variable value changes.
+Now, let's make an action, that will be triggerd with a template variable value changes.

 ![image](trigger.png)